rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 * Quorum queues can sustain much higher throughput levels in almost all use cases.
 A quorum queue can sustain a 30000 messages throughput (using 1kb messages), while offering high levels of data safety and replicating data to all 3 nodes in a cluster.
 Classic mirrored queues only offer a third of that throughput and provide much lower levels of data safety.
 * Quorum queues are more reliable, faster for most workloads. and require little maintenance.
 For more information, go to [Quorum Queues](https://www.rabbitmq.com/quorum-queues.html).

+**Note**:

-**Note**: While quorum queues are the best choice of queue type, they are not 100% compatible feature wise with mirrored classic queues.
-In [quorum queue documentation](https://www.rabbitmq.com/quorum-queues.html#feature-matrix), you can review the feature matrix table which lists the differences between mirrored classic queues and quorum queues.
-These differences require different steps to successfully migrate from mirrored classic queues to quorum queues.
+* While quorum queues are the best choice of queue type, they are not 100% compatible feature wise with mirrored classic queues.
+When you are deciding about whether to migrate from mirrored classic queues to quorum queues, it is recommended to review the [quorum queue documentation](https://www.rabbitmq.com/quorum-queues.html) first, you can review the [feature matrix table]((https://www.rabbitmq.com/quorum-queues.html#feature-matrix) which provides a comparison of both types of queues (mirrored classic queues beside quorum queues)

+* The level of complexity involved in migrating from mirrored classic queues to quorum queues depends on the features that are currently being used by the mirrored classic queues.
 Some of the steps require some configuration changes, while others require changes in the way an application interacts with RabbitMQ.

-It is also important to note that migrated applications should be thoroughly tested against quorum queues because the behaviour can differ under the load and in edge cases.
+* It is also important to note that migrated applications should be thoroughly tested against quorum queues because the behaviour can differ under the load and in edge cases.

 ## Deciding which Migration Route to take: Compatibility Considerations